Dmalex166/platformer-tutorial/steps/part4.md

 # Part 4: The Platforms

-So we just added a bunch of code to our `create` function and it deserves more explanation
+So we just added a bunch of code to our `create` function and it deserves more explanation:

 ```js
 platforms = this.physics.add.staticGroup();
 ```
-This creates a new Static Physics group and assigns it to the local variable `platforms`
+This creates a new Static Physics group and assigns it to the local variable `platforms`.

 There are two types of physics bodies:
 - Dynamic: oone that can move around via forces such as velocity or acceleration.
 It can bounce and collide with other objects and that collision is influenced by the mass of the body and other elements.